StackMCP

 The Frontend Developer Stack -- Combining Everything

-1. Design: Figma MCP reads your design specs.
+1. Design: Figma MCP reads your specs.
 Magic MCP generates the component shell.

-2. Implementation: Context7 MCP ensures the assistant uses current framework APIs.
-Tailwind MCP keeps the styling accurate.
+2. Implementation: Context7 MCP ensures current framework APIs.
+Tailwind classes stay accurate.

-3. Verification: Playwright MCP opens a browser, navigates to your running app, and checks that the result matches expectations.
+3. Verification: Playwright MCP opens a browser and checks that the result renders correctly.

 Related Stacks